wendlers/scratch-pynetsense/doc/PynetsenseApiUsage.md

 **Preparations**

 Before you start using the API, make sure, Scratch is running, and the remote sensor protocol is activated (by using the right click menu on one of the sensor blocks).
+For a more detailed description of how to [enable/use remote sensors] (http://wiki.scratch.mit.edu/wiki/Remote_Sensor_Connections) see the Scratch Wiki.

 **Create a new RemoteSensor**